-We've tested 44 monitors so far, and below are our picks for the top 5 monitors for photo editing, graphic design, or media creation available for purchase in the fall of 2018.
+We've tested 55 monitors so far, and below are our picks for the best monitors for photo editing, graphic design, or media creation available for purchase in 2019.

 If you work mainly in the Adobe RGB color space, the Acer Predator X27 has the best Adobe RGB coverage that we have measured so far.
 It has a nearly perfect SDR color gamut and outstanding SDR color volume.
 In HDR, it has the best color gamut of any display that we have tested so far, and very good HDR color volume.

 It has a decent stand that can be easily adjusted to an optimal position.
-The 27", 4k screen is great for multitasking, and the fast 120 Hz refresh rate is excellent for gaming.
-It has a dedicated blue light filter, that as the name sounds filters blue light from the display to reduce eye strain when working at night or in a dark room.
+The 27" 4k screen is great for multitasking, and the fast 120 Hz refresh rate is excellent for gaming.
+It has a dedicated blue light filter, that, as the name implies, filters blue light from the display to reduce eye strain when working at night or in a dark room.

 Unfortunately, the X27 really doesn't come cheap and is outside of most people's budget.
-But if you need the best, you won't be disappointed with it.
+But if you need the best monitor for photo editing, you won't be disappointed with it.

 There is some noticeable banding when working with gradients.
-Normally, this wouldn't be an issue, but if you frequently work with gradients it might be an issue.
+Normally, this wouldn't be an issue, but if you frequently work with gradients it might be.
 It also doesn't perform very well in a dark room, due to the limited contrast ratio and poor black uniformity.

 The Dell AW3418DW has a great design, with a futuristic look and a unique stand.
 The stand itself isn't as good as most Dell monitors, but can still be easily adjusted to an optimal position.
 Overall, it is a very good monitor that should please most people.